 The facility provided ICE Directive 11062.2 for compliance review which states, "the OPR shall conduct either an OPR review or investigation, in accordance with OPR policies and procedures.
-Administrative investigations impose no standard higher than a preponderance of the evidence to substantiate an allegation of sexual abuse and may not be terminated solely due to the departure of the alleged abuser or victim from employment or control of

-ICE."
-Interview with the SDDO who would investigate administrative investigations confirmed that when determining the outcome of an administrative investigation there is no standard higher than a preponderance of the evidence.
-There were no allegations of sexual abuse reported at SFHR during the audit period.
+Administrative investigations impose no standard higher than a preponderance of the evidence to substantiate an allegation of sexual abuse and may not be terminated solely due to the departure of the alleged abuser or victim from employment or control of ICE."
+Interview with the SDDO/PSA Compliance Manager indicated that ICE would conduct any administrative investigations for the facility.
+The evidentiary standard used to determine the outcome of this investigation would be no standard higher than a preponderance of the evidence.
+There were no allegations of sexual abuse reported at YHR during the audit period.